19hours/sg-statutes/Acts/Choice of Court Agreements Act.md

 ### Regulations

-22\.—(1) The Minister may make regulations for carrying out the purposes and provisions of this Act and for any matter which is required under this Act to be prescribed.
+22\.—(1) The Minister may make regulations for carrying out the purposes and provisions of this Act and for any matter that is required under this Act to be prescribed.

 (2) Without limiting subsection (1), the regulations may provide for the recognition and enforcement by the High Court of a judgment given by, and for the enforcement by the High Court of a judicial settlement approved by or concluded before, a court of a Contracting State (other than Singapore) designated in a choice of court agreement (not being an exclusive choice of court agreement), including —